 We need to secure the border, plain and simple.
 America is a nation built on the rule of law, which means we must enforce existing immigration laws.

-We need to increase the security along our nation’s borders and ports of entry to stop illegal immigration and protect our citizens from foreign threats.
+I visited the Texas-Mexico border myself and witnessed the crisis firsthand.
+Not only are we experiencing record-high numbers of illegal crossings, but deadly drugs such as fentanyl are pouring into our country as well.
+We need to increase the security along our nation’s borders and at ports of entry to stop illegal immigration and protect our citizens from foreign threats.

-I support common-sense policies to strengthen our border and national security like building the wall and reinstating Migrant Protection Protocols.
+I support common-sense policies that strengthen our border and national security like building the wall and reinstating Migrant Protection Protocols.

 I introduced legislation to require the Department of Homeland Security (DHS) to provide all illegal immigrants with a Notice to Appear (NTA) for immigration court.
-My bill would also require DHS to revoke any status and work authorization from an illegal immigrant who doesn’t show up for their court date.
+My bill would also require DHS to revoke any status and work authorization from an illegal immigrant who doesn’t show up for his or her court date.

 I pressed the Biden administration to answer why they are enforcing stricter COVID reentry standards on U.S. citizens compared to the standards imposed on illegal immigrants.

 I joined my colleagues in asking the nonpartisan Government Accountability Office to look into whether the Biden Administration violated the law by stopping funding for the border wall after Congress specifically appropriated money for materials and construction.

 I cosponsored S. 42, the Stop Dangerous Sanctuary Cities Act which prohibits these jurisdictions from receiving certain public grants and protects law enforcement officers who work with federal immigration officials.

 I helped introduce legislation to prohibit the use of taxpayer dollars for settlement payments to illegal immigrants who entered the U.S. at any point since the beginning of 2017 and were detained.